 Grey boxes: Similar to the grey boxes on all the previous three timelines, the four grey boxes on this timeline represent the deadlines for publication of the set of tariff information before the tariff period.
-The same rule applies for publishing tariff information on ENTSOG'S TP.
-In this year, for all the tariff periods, these are the 'new' tariffs following the 'new' RPM.
-Note that in Slovakia the information per Article 30 will be published in December 2021 for the new five-year tariff period starting on 1 January 2022.
+The same rule applies for publishing tariff information on ENTSOG's TP.